 FREQUENTLY ASKED QUESTIONS

-If you still have questions for us, please reach us at: email@example.com.
+If you still have any further questions for us, please contact us at: firstname.lastname@example.org.

 A. ABOUT THE VINFUTURE FOUNDATION

 The events of 2020 – particularly the ongoing pandemic – indicate that more than ever before we need to inspire and support the brightest minds across the world to focus on using science and technology to solve the toughest global challenges.